a journey into the hills and Himalayas of Nepal...

-Sherpa lives their life through cattle rearing but now they work as a guide, porter, and climbers as well to help tourist accomplish their dream of stepping at higher altitudes.
-Apart from this all the lodges and tea houses are mainly operated by the Sherpa family (at high altitude)
+Sherpa lives their life through cattle rearing but now they work as a guide, porters, and climbers as well to help tourist accomplish their dream of stepping at higher altitudes.
+Apart from this all the lodges and tea houses are mainly operated by the Sherpa family (at high altitudes)

 Where will trekkers stay while trekking into the Himalayas of Nepal?

 Travelers' interest to explore the high Himalayas of Nepal is increasing day by day.
-It was a difficult task some decades ago due to difficulty in camping overnight, but now there is a sufficient number of lodges and tea houses throughout the trekking trail.
+It was a difficult task some decades ago due to the difficulty of camping overnight, but now there is a sufficient number of lodges and tea houses throughout the trekking trail.

 In the lower altitude different ethnic communities operate these lodges and tea house camps but as you ascend higher, you will mainly find lodges and tea houses run by the Sherpa family.
 These lodges are basic camps for overnight with accommodations and food.